 The Canon PIXMA G3260 has passable scanner features.
 Unlike the Canon PIXMA G1200, it has a high-resolution flatbed scanner with hinges that can raise to scan thick items.
-Like the Canon PIXMA G2260, it has one of the highest color depths we've tested.
 Unfortunately, it doesn't have a sheetfed scanner.

 The Canon PIXMA G3260 has a remarkably low cost-per-print.
 Since its supertank system yields many pages, you shouldn't have to refill the tanks or buy new ink bottles often, keeping the costs very low.
 Also, its cost-per-print for photos is among the lowest we've tested.
 You can also register for Canon's Auto Replenishment Service, which automatically orders and delivers ink bottles to you when you're running low.

 The Canon PIXMA G3260 prints very slowly.
 The first page of a black-only text document takes a while to come out, and subsequent pages hardly get faster.
 Color documents are also very slow, and unlike the Canon PIXMA G1220 and the Canon PIXMA G2260, photos also take a long time.
 It can't automatically print double-sided, so you need to manually flip over each page when prompted.

 The Canon PIXMA G3260 has decent color accuracy.
 While it should be fine for casual color printing, it isn't recommended for tasks that require exact color reproduction.